 It's since lost that distinction to still-bigger sums like "Graham's number" and the monstrous TREE(3).
 Both of these are way too vast for the human mind to grasp.
 Yet each is finite and mathematically useful in its own way.

 Before wrapping up this discussion, let's take a step back to acknowledge a smaller figure.
 In January, 2018, math enthusiast Jonathan Pace identified what is, to date, the biggest known prime number.
 Named M77232917, it contains more than 23 million digits — 23,249,425 of them to be exact.
 As such, it is 910,807 digits larger than the previous record-holder.
-To be sure, M77232917 isn't in the same league as the Googol, the Googolplex, or Skewes' number.
+To be sure, M77232917 isn't in the same league as the Googolplex or Skewes' number.
 But if you wrote the newfound number out in its entirety at a rate of five digits per inch, the whole thing would exceed 73 miles (118 kilometers) in length.
 Sounds like a surefire way to get finger cramps.